-The three operating power plants:
+The four (4) operating power plants:

 1. WMPC operates a 100-megawatt (MW) diesel-fired electricity generating facility in Zamboanga City as a merchant plant after its 18-year "Build-Operate-Own" (BOO) arrangement with the National Power Corporation (NPC) expired in December 2015.
 WMPC currently provides ancillary services to the National Grid Corporation of the Philippines for the latter to maintain the power quality, reliability and security of the grid in the Zamboanga Peninsula Region.
 2. MPC rehabilitated the 103MW bunker-fired Iligan Diesel Power Plants (IDPPs) I and II, which Conal acquired from the Iligan City Government and started operating these plants on February 27, 2013.
 MPC currently functions as a merchant plant and serves various customers in Mindanao.
 In 2024, the Company has completed its construction the in-island back up diesel power in Ubay, Bohol Province.
 The Ubay project will provide an in-island power plant that will help the island during events such as Typhoon Odette, wherein electricity supply has been cut in the region because of damages sustained by the transmission lines.
 3. SEC's 210MW coal-fired power plants are located in Maasim, Sarangani Province.
 Its first section of 105MW began commercial operations in April 2016, while its second section of another 105MW or Phase 2 started commercial operations on October 10, 2019.
+4. Siguil Hydro Power Corporation (Siguil), operates a 14.5MW run-of-river electricity generating facility located at the Siguil River basin in Maasim, Sarangani construction is completed and the issuance of the COC is expected in the fourth quarter of 2025.
+Siguil has Provisional Authority to Operate and is already selling energy to the spot market.